-In order to study this subject, students should have achieved at least a grade 6 in maths GCSE or grade 7 in computer science GCSE.
+Ideally students looking to study this subject would be achieving a grade 6 in maths or computer science, but this is not a requirement.
 It would be highly beneficial to have studied computer science at GCSE level but not essential.
 The course focuses on the study of how computers are used to solve a range of problems.
 You will learn about different types of computer systems, how they work and how they communicate.
 You will investigate the parts that make-up a computer system including software, hardware and people and develop your own computer programs through programming, mainly with the language C#.
 The course will also teach the importance of following a systematic methodology when creating a system to ensure it meets the requirements of the client and end-user.